spicyjack/public/notes/script_docs.md

   non-zero status; any special return codes can be documented here.
 - `DESC:` - (multiple allowed, optional) Multiple `DESC:` fields are combined to make a long block of text for describing the function.
+- `NOTE:` - (multiple allowed, optional) Multiple `NOTE:` fields are combined to make a long block of text for a note.

 Example usage: